Kykal/nutrient-paste-dispenser/README.md

 - - -

 ## How to use
 There are 9 possible inputs where you can assign the amount of food (0 min. - 75 max.).
-This machine needs a minimum total of 6 units of food to serve a dish.
-When you are ready to receive a dish just press the button and there you have.
+This machine needs a minimum total of 6 units of food to serve a dish.[^1] When you are ready to receive a dish just press the button and there you have.
 A delicious ~~horrible~~ nutrient paste.

+[^1]: There is no need to have all 6 units of food in one hopper, you can ditribute it in all hoppers.